-The sword & sorcery genre is chock-full of compelling reads and iconic authors.
+The sword and sorcery genre is chock-full of compelling reads and iconic authors.
 Characterized by supernatural battles pitting good against evil, often waged by unlikely heroes, this subset of the fantasy genre delivers a highly immersive reading experience.
-You’ll want to delve into these nine action-packed sword and sorcery fantasy books right away.
+You’ll want to delve into these eighteen action-packed sword and sorcery fantasy books right away.

 The Goblin Wars: Complete Trilogy: Omnibus Edition

 From within the depths of her mountain lair, the sinister Lady Scrapple is assembling an army of mindless slaves.
 As she prepares to strike, the fates deliver what may turn out to be her downfall: a single goblin who is free of her hive mind.
 A few miles away, a city is on the brink of complete anarchy, as its king has vanished and left no heir.
 And amidst the chaos, one man makes it his mission to find the missing ruler.
 The complete trilogy includes Siege of Talonrend, Death of a King, and Rebirth of a God.

 RELATED: 50 of the Best Fantasy Books Ever

 As Robert E. Howard’s only full-length Conan the Barbarian novel, The Hour of the Dragon delivers a thrilling adventure about one of the most well-known swordsmen of the genre.
 Conan’s rule as the King of Aquilonia is not favored by everyone in the kingdom, and a group of dissenters cook up a plot to overthrow him and put Valerius on the throne.
 The group resurrects an ancient sorcerer named Xalotan, who plays a hand in the defeat of the Aquilonian army by an opposing kingdom.
 When Conan is apprehended and set for execution, his only hope may be a slave girl by the name of Zenobia.